-Guide to registering your ship on the Australian General Shipping Register
+Guide to registering your ship on the Australian general shipping register

-Under the Shipping Registration Act 1981 (the Act) all Australian owned or operated ships, 24 metres and over in tonnage length, and capable of navigating the high seas, must be registered.
+All Australian owned or operated ships, 24 metres and over in tonnage length, and capable of navigating the high seas, must be registered.

 Any ship sailing to a foreign port must also be registered, regardless of size.